Tetraodontidae: Defenses

-The puffer's unique and distinctive natural defenses help compensate for its slow locomotion.
+The puffer's natural defenses help compensate for its slow locomotion.
 It moves by combining pectoral, dorsal, anal, and caudal fin motions.
 This makes it highly maneuverable, but very slow, so a comparatively easy predation target.
 Its tail fin is mainly used as a rudder, but it can be used for a sudden evasive burst of speed that shows none of the care and precision of its usual movements.
 The puffer's excellent eyesight, combined with this speed burst, is the first and most important defense against predators.